hyperledger-archives/aries-framework-go/docs/concepts/01_terminologies.md

 _Reference: https://www.w3.org/TR/did-core/#dfn-did-documents_

+### Holder

+This is the entity to whom an [issuer](#issuer) issues a credential.
+Although the holder can request or propose that a credential be issued to them, they may not always be the subjects of a credential.

+### Issuer
+The entity that issues a [credential](#verifiable-credential) to a holder.

 ### Verifiable Credential

 A verifiable credential can represent all of the same information that a physical credential represents.
 It is a tamper-evident credential that has authorship that can be cryptographically verified.